Use functional training to heal and repair these key causes of chronic pain and movement impairment.

 If you've ever raised a child, you know that some things happen at their own pace.
 You may want your newborn to tell you when it wants to poo so you can put it on the toilet, but that's probably not gonna happen for a while.
 You may want your six-year-old to hit three-pointers on the court while under pressure, but you may have to wait until she's a little stronger (and taller).

-People often get caught in an urgency trap.
-They think, "this problem must get fixed in [1 month/2 months/6 months] or it's a problem that I can't fix myself."
-They then seek out increasingly drastic quick fixes.
-The path starts with mundane quick fixes like more intense massages, chiropractic adjustments and then progresses to medical quackery like steroid injections, PRP injections, stem cell injections, or untested orthopedic surgeries.
+People often get caught in an urgency trap, and think they have to seek out help from external sources.
+The path starts with mundane quick fixes, like more intense massages and chiropractic adjustments, and then progresses to increasingly drastic quick fixes and medical quackery, like steroid injections, PRP injections, stem cell injections, and untested orthopedic surgeries.

-The problem is with our willingness to take responsibility for our own muscles.
+But you have to take responsibility for your own muscles.

-If you have spent twenty-five years never raising your arms overhead, what is a reasonable amount of time for you to be able to do it comfortably?
-If you have spent thirty-five years spending 85% of your waking hours in a sitting position, what is a reasonable amount of time for you to balance out the hips?
+If, for 35 years, you’ve spent 85 percent of your waking hours in a sitting position, what is a reasonable amount of time for you to balance out your hips?
 If your lifestyle stays the same and you continue to sit for the vast majority of your day, what effect will that have on the speed of your progress?

-Having watched people improve their bodies over months and years, I can say this: the time it takes to fix long-standing muscle dysfunction is surprisingly short when compared to the amount of time spent creating the dysfunctions and imbalances.
-If it takes you forty years to create a problem and two years to fix it, that's a reasonable trade in my opinion.
+Having watched people improve their bodies over months and years, I can say with confidence that the time it takes to fix long-standing muscle dysfunction is surprisingly short when compared to the amount of time spent creating the dysfunctions and imbalances.
+If it takes you 40 years to create a problem and 2 years to fix it, that's a reasonable trade in my opinion.

-The sooner you start training your body and making lifestyle changes that build you instead of breaking you, the better.
+The sooner you start training your body and making lifestyle changes that build you up instead of break you down, the better.

-You will run into roadblocks.
-You'll run into challenges.
-As long as you listen to your body, you'll make progress.
+Will you run into roadblocks?
+Yes.
+But as long as you listen to your body, you'll make progress.
 Be consistent about the challenges you present to your muscles, and your muscles will rise to the challenge.

-If you haven't already, be sure to read the first article in this series to understand the basics of Muscle Imbalances and Muscle Dysfunction.
+If you haven't already, be sure to read the first article in this series to understand How to Identify Muscle Imbalances and Muscle Dysfunction.

-If you're in chronic pain, learn about the philosophy that helped me heal in Why am I in Chronic Pain?
+If you're in chronic pain, learn about the philosophy that helped me heal, in my article How Shifting Your Perspective on Chronic Pain Can Help You Heal.